berkant/bw2gh/README.md

 # bw2drive
-Export your Bitwarden vault to Google Drive.
+Export your Bitwarden vault to GitHub.